 We host our intensive DPMI training every January in Monterey, California and Kigali, Rwanda and every May/June in Monterey and Washington, D.C.
 This year we are launching a DPMI Kenya pilot program.

 New for 2014, the DPMI Rwanda training will be hosted by Partners in Health (PIH), a NGO co-founded by Nobel Peace Prize nominee and famous author, Paul Farmer.
 Participants will complete a client project for PIH during the training.

 Starting in 2014, the DPMI Kenya training will be hosted by the Omega Foundation, a local non-governmental organization with a focus on promoting health and building livelihood support systems in Nyanza, Western and parts of Rift Valley provinces.

 Who should apply?

 Sponsored by our Master of Public Administration (MPA) program, DPMI is open to graduate students, current practitioners, career-changers, and a limited number of outstanding undergraduates.

-You will earn a development project management certificate under the guidance of Monterey Institute faculty, who are internationally-renowned development practitioners.
+You will earn a certificate in international development project management and social change under the guidance of Monterey Institute faculty, who are internationally-renowned development practitioners.
 At the end of our DPMI program, you’ll have a solid mastery of a wide variety of concepts, tools, and technologies that you’ll use for current or future employers in the international development field.